-Bruna Rangel Lima Shows Off Incredible Booty In Wide Mesh Cover-Up
+Bruna Rangel Lima Shows Off Incredible Booty In Revealing Mesh Cover-Up

 In the first photo, Bruna faced her incredible derriere to the camera and placed both hands on the steel railing in front of her.
 She arched her back and looked over her sun-kissed right shoulder with a sultry gaze and slightly parted lips.

 Her long blond tresses were parted in the center and styled straight.
-It was flipped over both shoulders, nearly tickling the top of her booty.
+Her hair was flipped over both shoulders, nearly tickling the top of her booty.

-Her white thong bikini bottom showed off almost all of her ample rear end.
-Smooth, golden skin peeked through the wide holes of her minuscule cover-up, which was knotted loosely around the most narrow part of her slender waist, ties grazing the outside of her toned thigh.
+Bruna’s white thong bikini bottom allowed her to show off almost all of her ample rear end.
+Smooth, golden skin peeked through the wide holes of her minuscule cover-up, which was knotted loosely around the most narrow part of her slender waist.
+Its ties grazed the outside of her toned thigh.

 The thin slip of fabric only covered half of her derriere, leaving the perfect curves of her under-cheeks completely bare.